Rose clings to 1-shot Masters lead as Spieth, Thomas lurk

 It has been 42 years since Fuzzy Zoeller became the most recent player to win the Masters on his first try.

-Right there with Zalatoris is another Dallas resident — Spieth, finding his form at a major where he has a victory, two runner-up finishes and third place in seven appearances.
+Right there with Zalatoris is another Dallas resident – Spieth, who is looking like the Spieth of old at age 27.
 He thought he could win at Augusta even before he won last week in Texas.

 ”I’m in position now to think that for sure,” Spieth said. ”But at the halfway point, I would have been pleased with being two back.”